Jackson-Davis scores 27, Indiana shuts down No. 13 OSU 67-51

 Ohio State was held to 30.8% shooting and committed 15 turnovers, including five in the last 6:41.
 The Hoosiers held a 41-33 rebounding edge.

+Holtmann said Jackson-Davis's ability to play on the back line was disruptive.

+“They controlled the paint both offensively and defensively,” Holtmann said.
+“E.J. got bodied and knocked off a couple of his shots.
+He's got to play through to score the ball.
+We have to find ways to put him in better shots.”

-Indiana shot 41% but made only 2 of 15 3-point attempts as it bounced back from a loss at Penn State on Sunday.
+Indiana shot 41% but made only 2 of 15 3-point attempts.
+The Hoosiers held a 38-10 edge in points in the paint.

 Ohio State kept it close for much of the second half, and Meechie Johnson Jr.'s 3-pointer cut Indiana's lead to 52-48 with 6:41 left.
 But Ohio State only made one basket the rest of the game.